-Entrepreneurship is most commonly defined as the activity or practice of using innovation to introduce new ideas, price products, visit web or services to the consumer market or target audience.
-These innovations are transformed into what are called economic goods.
+Entrepreneurship is most commonly defined as the activity or practice of using innovation to introduce new ideas, products, or services to the consumer market or target audience.
+These innovations are transformed into what is called economic goods.
 The most common form of entrepreneurship is a new business startup.
-However, viagra order the term was expanded in recent years to include political and social reforms as well as activities of an entrepreneurial nature.
+However, the term was expanded in recent years to include political and social reforms as well as activities of an entrepreneurial nature.

-Therefore, any individual who assumes the risks of, manages and organises a business is referred to as an entrepreneur.
+Therefore, any individual who assumes the risks of manages, and organizes a business is referred to as an entrepreneur.
 In many business and education circles, there is often a great deal of debate involving entrepreneurship as to whether or not it can be taught.
-There are basically two sides to the debate regarding this issue, namely education and teaching versus hands-on or real life experience.
+There are basically two sides to the debate regarding this issue, namely education and teaching versus hands-on or real-life experience.
 The former is the proponent while the latter is the opposing school of thought.

 A bit of history to chew on

 Turning back the clock for a moment, a national survey conducted in the United States of America (USA) over 40 years ago revealed that there were only 16 entrepreneur courses offered in colleges and universities.
 By the turn of the century, there were over 400 schools that offered a minimum of one course in this subject area while more than 50 of them offered four or more courses in the USA.
 University of Washington entrepreneurship expert and management professor Karl Vesper claims that money was the primary reason behind this growth in courses.

 Colleges and universities have always relied on donations from the wealthiest of alumni.
 But over the past 30 years, the growing visibility of entrepreneurs has played a significant role in this scenario as well.
 Additionally, increasing numbers of news stories regarding innovations and personal wealth appeared in conjunction with the rise of entrepreneurial startup ventures.
 This was especially true in the technology sector.
 As a result, the mindset that defined what an entrepreneur was that of a risk-taker.